Sir William Robertson, 1st Baronet: Prelude to the Somme

 Robertson was promoted to permanent general on 3 June 1916.

-At an Anglo-French conference at 10 Downing Street (9 June) Robertson finally succeeded in blocking a major offensive from Salonika.
-In response to French pleas that such an attack might bring Romania into the war, Lloyd George continued to lobby throughout July and August.
-Robertson's view was that the Germans would prefer the Allies to keep large numbers of troops at Salonika, that Romania would come in as a result of Russian success, if any, and that peace with Bulgaria, although desirable to cut German-Turkish communications, was best sought by diplomatic means.

-Robertson lobbied hard – briefing against him to Stamfordham and The Times and The Morning Post – but in vain to prevent Lloyd George, who made no secret of his desire to use his control over military appointments to influence strategy, succeeding Kitchener as Secretary of State for War.
-Although Robertson retained the special powers he had been granted in December 1915, and Lord Derby, an ally of the soldiers, was appointed Under-Secretary, Robertson still wrote to Kiggell (26 June 1916) "That d----d fellow L.G. is coming here I fear.
-I shall have an awful time."
+At an Anglo-French conference at 10 Downing Street Robertson finally succeeded in blocking a major offensive from Salonika.
+Robertson lobbied hard but in vain to prevent Lloyd George, who made no secret of his desire to use his control over military appointments to influence strategy, from succeeding Kitchener as Secretary of State for War.
+Although Robertson retained the special powers he had been granted in December 1915, and Edward Stanley, 17th Earl of Derby, an ally of the soldiers, was appointed Under-Secretary, Robertson still wrote to Kiggell "That d----d fellow L.G. is coming here I fear.
+I shall have an awful time".